Doctor on Board – news

-In this context, do not forget the option of medical advice via satellite phone on long-haul flights (A330/340, A380, Boeing 747): With their suitably qualified aviation and emergency physicians, the InternationalSOS service provider is available round the clock to advise our crew and also the doctors assisting on board.
+In this context, the option of taking medical advice by satellite phone on long-haul aircraft (A330/340, A380, Boeing 747) should not be forgotten.
+The service provider InternationalSOS is available around the clock with appropriately qualified aviation and emergency doctors who can advise our crews and the assisting doctors on board.
 The support provided by InternationalSOS in the event of an on-board emergency cannot be overestimated.
 Their medical colleagues offer expertise in such cases with their knowledge of aviation medicine, emergency medicine and the operational specifics of aviation (length of time until next-possible landing, infrastructure of the nearest hospital).

 A practical example

 In the following article, an actual example is used to demonstrate how an emergency situation can arise on board.
 To the article

 Acute or chronic illnesses, as well as disabilities, can sometimes lead to the person concerned being restricted in their so-called ‘fitness to fly’.
 This can bring a loss of comfort, affecting health, but it can also put the safe operation of the flight at risk for all concerned.

 Issues which are often regarded as trivial, such as the carrying of prescription drugs or insulin syringes, the ability to sit upright during take-off and landing, possible cardio-vascular or pulmonary risk on exposure to the cabin atmosphere (mild hypoxia), previous interventions or operations sometimes require assessment by an aviation doctor.